learn-co-curriculum/dsc-linalg-vector-matrices-numpy-lab/README.md

-# Vectors and Matrices in Numpy
+# Vectors and Matrices in Numpy - Lab

 ## Introduction